WaiyatHamdani/AI-Machinelearning-facefeature/README.md

 └── README.md                  # Project documentation
 ```

-## Contributing
-If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions of any kind are welcome!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.